I know how essential online tutorials and resources are for helping to build confidence and competence in what you’re doing.

 Founder, blogger, vlogger, content creator and designer| edgeofdavid.com

-This page is constantly updated on a monthly basis, it’s been around since 2012 actually.
+This page is constantly updated on a monthly basis so the information is never dated.

 I wanted to create something that is the right balance between specific and detailed, but still user friendly.
 If something does not make sense let me know.